Slackadays/Clipboard/README.md

 <br>

-The Clipboard Project <sup>(CB for short)</sup> is a fast and featherlight, feature packed, and user friendly power tool that saves you tons of time and effort in style.
+The Clipboard Project <sup>(CB for short)</sup> is a fast and featherlight, feature packed, and user friendly power tool that saves you tons of time and effort _in style_.
 You'll be able to remember anything, anytime, anywhere at the literal press of a button, like having a second brain.

 I originally made this to address some severe deficiencies in other similar tools.
 But now, CB is the world's first (and currently only) complete, honest-to-goodness clipboard manager for the terminal.